 Migration of the Donofrio family to the New World and Oceana

 Some of the first settlers of this family name were:

 Donofrio Settlers in United States in the 20th Century

-- Luigi Donofrio, who came to Ashtabula Co.
+- Luigi Donofrio, who settled in Ashtabula Co.
 OH sometime between 1875 and 1906

 - Vincent Philip d'Onofrio (b.
 1959), American actor, director, producer, writer, and singer, known for his roles as Edgar/the Bug in Men in Black, Detective Robert Goren in Law & Order: Criminal Intent and most recently as Wilson Fisk in the Netflix series Daredevil

 - Mark Emil D'Onofrio (b.
 1969), American college football coach and former professional player